 If you still having problems and it is not in this list below, search this site first and then Contact Me and I will try to help.

 Make sure all files are contiguous(Windows Installer ISOs and VHDs don't need to be contiguous).

-For Win 7/8/10 Install ISOs use a removable USB drive to avoid 'CD/DVD drive driver required' error (see here for workarounds).
+For Win 7/8/10 Install ISOs you may need to use a removable USB drive to avoid 'CD/DVD drive driver required' error (see here for workarounds).
 You can check what type of USB Flash drive you have (Fixed or Removable) by using RMPrepUSB.
 If you update to E2B v1.A8 or later a Fixed-disk E2B drive may work without needing a helper USB flash drive.

 The .isoPE and .isoPE01 file extensions require a Removable E2B drive or an extra WINHELPER USB Flash drive.

 If using an E2B hard disk and you have 'DVD driver' problems, convert Windows Installer Vista/7/8/10 ISO files to FAT32 .imgPTN files.

 Try a USB 2.0 port if the correct USB 3.0 drivers are not contained in the ISO (Win7 and some linux ISOs may not contain correct USB controller drivers for modern chipsets).

 Keep all files within the first137GB if using a large USB drive (due to a common BIOS bug)